Skip to main content

 }

 The key advantage of Mandos tests is their seamless integration with the actual Go VM.
-Mandos serves as the unified "language" across our systems, allowing us to run the same scenarios in differnt environments.
+Mandos serves as the unified "language" across our systems, allowing us to run the same scenarios in different environments.
 To ensure comprehensive VM-related testing, we can simply add our generated trace1.scen.json file to the collection of Mandos tests already present and execute the entire scenario against the Go VM.